vonox7/golfcoder/Readme.md

 # Running the leaderboard locally

 1. Install mongodb, at least version 4.0, see https://www.mongodb.com/docs/manual/administration/install-community/
-2. Clone the repo, open it in IntelliJ, and use the `Server` run configuration.
+2. Clone the repo, open it in IntelliJ, run the `Server` run configuration, and navigate to http://localhost:8030

 # Deployment